What is Local Keyword Research?

 Example: Rather than a broad term like “plumber in Manchester,” a more effective hyperlocal keyword would be “plumber in Didsbury, Manchester.”

 Content marketing is a powerful tool for improving your local SEO.
-By creating high-quality, locally-focused content, you can attract more local traffic, engage your audience, and establish your business as a local authority.
+By creating high quality, locally focused content, you can attract more local traffic, engage your audience, and establish your business as a local authority.

-1. Localised Blog Posts
+1. Localised blog posts

 Create blog posts that address local events, news, and issues relevant to your community.
 This not only helps you rank for local keywords but also builds a connection with your audience.